Basic Concepts of Ethernet LAN Explained

 SOHO Ethernet LAN vs Enterprise Ethernet LAN

-Both the SOHO Ethernet LAN and the Enterprise Ethernet LAN are defined in the data link layer of the OSI Layer model.
+Both SOHO Ethernet LAN and Enterprise Ethernet LAN operate at the data link layer of the OSI model.